What do you do when you feel drained, exhausted, and out of battery? Are you wondering how to recharge yourself?

 If you’re used to pushing on, demanding more and more from yourself until you inevitably burn out, taking some time to rest and recharge can feel like giving up all your responsibilities.
 It can feel like taking the easy way out or being lazy, and you may feel guilty for not doing something more productive.

-Understand that when you’re taking time to rest, you are most certainly doing something.
-And you’re doing something very important.
+Understand that when you’re taking time to rest, you are most certainly doing something very important.
 When you prioritize your need to recharge, you’re doing your physical, mental, and emotional health a huge favor.

 We need to rest in order to live well.
 When we don’t allow ourselves to rest, we risk burning out, falling ill, and significantly increasing our risk of anxiety, depression, and a whole host of other mental and physical health issues.

 Sure.
 Life is demanding, and, admittedly, it’s hard to find time to wind down.
-However, there is always at least some time to wind down, and it’s possible that you might not be using that time effectively.
+However, there is always at least some time to unwind, and it’s possible that you may not be using that time effectively.